datalad/datalad-next/CONTRIBUTING.md

 - Patches should be as self-contained as possible.
 The aim is for patches to be merged upstream (at the patched entity) as quickly as possible.
 Self-contained patches facilitate this process.

 - Patches should maximally limit their imports from sources that are not the patch target.
 The helps to detect when changes to the patch target (or its environment) are made, and also helps to isolate the patch from changes in the general environment of the patches software package that are unrelated to the specific patched code.

+## Style guide

+### Imports

+#### Import centralization per sub-package

+If possible, sub-packages should have a "central" place for imports of functionality from outside `datalad-next` and the Python standard library.
+Other sub-package code should then import from this place via relative imports.
+This aims to make external dependencies more obvious, and import-error handling and mitigation for missing dependencies simpler and cleaner.
+Such a location could be the sub-package's `__init__.py`, or possibly a dedicated `dependencies.py`.

+#### No "direct" imports from `datalad`

+This is a specialization of the "Import centralization" rule above.
+All sub-package code should import from `datalad` into a *single* dedicated location inside the sub-package.
+All other sub-package code imports from this location.

+The aim is to clearly see what of the huge DataLad API is actually relevant for a particular feature.
+For some generic helpers it may be best to import them to `datalad_next.utils` or `datalad_next.tests.utils`.

+### Prohibited DataLad core features

+The following components of the `datalad` package must not be used (directly) in contributions to `datalad-next`

+#### `require_dataset()`

+Commands must use `datalad_next.constraints.dataset.EnsureDataset` instead.